Vict0r-Git/DevOps-group3/use-cases/use-case-19.md

 Respective users request analyst to report desired information.

 ## MAIN SUCCESS SCENARIO
-1. The request from analyst is received
+1. The request from analyst is received.
-2. The lists of capital city in region from the database are fetched
+2. The lists of capital city in region from the database are fetched.
 3. All fetched data are sorted.
-4. The data is displayed to the analyst
+4. The data is displayed to the analyst.

 ### EXTENSIONS